catherineliuchina/xencert/docs/xenserver-xencert-guide.md

 ### Forcing failure in multipath tests
 Multipath tests are intended to exercise the port failover capabilities within a single host.
 Note that these tests only apply to the LVM over iSCSI and LVM over HBA (iscsi, fcoe and hba) storage types.
 ##### Failing paths with iSCSI storage
-For failing paths in the case of iSCSI storage, the iptables command can be used.
+For failing paths in the case of iSCSI storage, the firewall-cmd command can be used.
 Sample commands for blocking and unblocking paths have been posted in the Appendix A.
 ##### Failing paths with HBA storage
 There are several ways to fail paths in the case of hba storage: